Connect with others who understand.

 Emulsifiers

-Similarly, xanthan gum is used in CeraVe products to emulsify and thicken creams and lotions.
-It prevents various ingredients from separating.
-Xanthan gum also ensures that creams and lotions have a consistent texture.
+Xanthan gum is a natural thickener used in CeraVe products to emulsify and thicken their creams and lotions.
+It prevents various ingredients from separating and keeps lotions smooth and uniform.

 Moisturizing Agents

-Hyaluronic acid, listed as sodium hyaluronate and potassium hyaluronate, is a skin conditioner found at concentrations of up to 2 percent in skin care products.
-It keeps the skin moisturized and hydrated.
+Hyaluronic acid, listed as sodium hyaluronate and potassium hyaluronate, is a powerful hydrator skin found in some skin care products.
+It keeps the skin soft and moisturized.

-Cetearyl alcohol is an emollient that nourishes your skin and makes creams and lotions thicker for easy application.
-As a fatty alcohol, it doesn’t run the risk of drying out or irritating your skin like other forms of alcohol.
+Cetearyl alcohol is an emollient that softens and nourishes your skin and makes creams and lotions thicker for easy application.
+As a fatty alcohol, it doesn’t dry out or irritate your skin like other forms of alcohol.

-Isopropyl palmitate is a fat that’s derived from rubbing alcohol.
-It’s used to improve the moisturizing properties of creams, lotions, moisturizers, and sometimes makeup, leaving your skin feeling moist.
+Isopropyl palmitate is a fat made from rubbing alcohol.
+It’s used to make creams, lotions, moisturizers, and sometimes makeup feel smoother and more moisturizing.

-Petroleum jelly (also known as petrolatum) comes from petroleum and is safely and effectively used as a moisturizing agent.
+Petroleum jelly (also known as petrolatum) is a moisturizing agent that comes from petroleum.
 It forms a protective barrier on the skin’s surface, helping to lock in moisture and prevent dryness.

 Buffers

-Potassium phosphate is a compound that keeps the skin care product at the skin’s normal pH (level of acidity).
-This is known as a buffer.
+Potassium phosphate is an ingredient that helps keep the skin care product at the same pH (acidity level) as your skin.
+This is called a buffer.
+It helps reduce irritation and keeps the product gentle.
 Potassium phosphate can be found in many skin care and health products such as moisturizers, sunscreens, shampoos, and conditioners.

 Another buffer found in CeraVe products is dipotassium phosphate.
-This compound helps maintain pH levels and makes the product feel better on your skin.
+Like potassium phosphate, it helps maintain pH levels and makes the product feel smoother on your skin.

 Other Skin Care Products for Eczema

-If you have eczema, there are other skin care products to consider in addition to those containing ceramides.
-Ingredients to try include oat-containing products to provide moisture and hydrocortisone steroid creams to reduce inflammation.
-Ask your dermatologist to help you create a skin care regimen that works well for you, whether or not it includes CeraVe products.
+If you have eczema, there are other skin care products to consider besides those with ceramides.
+Oat-based products can help add moisture to the skin.
+Hydrocortisone creams, which contain a mild steroid, can reduce inflammation and itching.
+Ask your dermatologist to help you create a skin care plan that works for you, whether or not it includes CeraVe products.

 Talk to your medical team about which active ingredients and skin care products can help treat your eczema at home.
-Make sure to speak with your health care provider before starting any new eczema products as part of your eczema skin care routine.
+Always check with your doctor before adding any new eczema products to your eczema skin care routine.

 Talk With Others Who Understand

 MyEczemaTeam is the social network for people with eczema and their loved ones.
-On MyEczemaTeam, more than 48,000 members come together to ask questions, give advice, and share their stories with others who understand life with eczema.
+On MyEczemaTeam members come together to ask questions, give advice, and share their stories with others who understand life with eczema.

-Are you or a loved one struggling to find over-the-counter products to relieve eczema dryness?
+Are you or a loved one looking for over-the-counter products to relieve eczema dryness?
 What eczema creams, lotions, and gels have worked best for you?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.